-Following a constructive and professional rate rebasing, Maynilad was awarded a 16.2% tariff increase - excluding inflation - to be implemented on a staggered basis.
+Following the rate rebasing, Maynilad was awarded a 16.2% tariff increase - excluding inflation - to be implemented on a staggered basis.
 The Metropolitan Waterworks and Sewerage System ("MWSS") also approved a 5.7% inflation-linked tariff increase in January 2019.
-Despite this, unfortunately the rebasing did not address Maynilad's corporate income tax recovery issue inherited from the previous Administration.
+Unfortunately, this rebasing did not address Maynilad's corporate income tax recovery issue inherited from the previous Administration which continues to work its way through the court system.